Skip to main content

 Financial Corrections, Repayment of Funding

+GJW Gramza i Wspólnicy provides legal advisory services to beneficiaries and entities implementing projects co-financed from EU funds in matters concerning financial corrections, reductions of funding, and the repayment of EU funding and EU grants.
+We support clients in dispute situations, in particular during EU project controls and audits, when the managing or intermediary authority challenges expenditures, procurement procedures, achievement of indicators, or compliance with state aid conditions.
 Our objective is to limit financial losses and achieve a resolution that can be defended at subsequent stages of the proceedings, including in matters concerning demands for repayment of grants and recovery of funds.

 Working closely with our clients, we prepare arguments challenging the basis for the imposition of a financial correction, which is usually based on allegations concerning: eligibility of costs, breach of the competitiveness principle or Public Procurement Law (PZP), amendments to contracts with contractors, irregularities in documentation, breach of project durability requirements, allegations of double financing, or incorrect classification of support as state aid, including aid intensity and cumulation.